Religion in the United Kingdom: Hinduism

 Hinduism in the United Kingdom resulted from the British rule in India.
-There are 835,394 Hindus in Great Britain according to the 2011 census constituting 1.32% of the population.
+There are 835,394 Hindus in Great Britain according to the 2011 census constituting 1.32% of the population, although some estimates put this number at nearly 1.5 million.
 About half of all British Hindus live in London metropolitan area.
 Small Hindu Communities are also found in Scotland (0.31%) and in Wales (0.34%).

 According to United Kingdom's Office of National Statistics, of all ethnic minorities in Britain, the British Hindus had the highest rate of economic activity.
 Hindus are more likely than the general population to have higher education and Hindu men are more likely than the general population to be entrepreneurs.
-British Hindus also have the third highest poverty level and the lowest rates of arrest, trial or imprisonment.
-Hindus constitute less than 0.5% of the total Prison population in Britain.
-The current PM of Britain is a Hindu.
+British Hindus also have the third lowest poverty level and the lowest rates of arrest, trial or imprisonment.
+Hindus also has the lowest prison population (0.4%).

 Sikhism

-There are 432,429 Sikhs in the United Kingdom constituting 0.7% of the population, according to the 2011 Census.
+There are 524,140 Sikhs in the United Kingdom constituting 0.88% of the population, according to the 2021 Census.
 While England is home to the majority of Sikhs in the United Kingdom, small communities also exist in Northern Ireland, Scotland and Wales.

 The first recorded Sikh settler in the United Kingdom was Maharaja Duleep Singh, dethroned and exiled in 1849 at the age of 14, after the Anglo-Sikh wars.
 During the reign of King Edward VII the first Sikh society in the UK was founded in 1908, it was called The Khalsa Jatha.

 The first Sikh Gurdwara was established in 1911, in Shepherd's Bush, Putney, London.
 The first wave of Sikh migration came in the 1940s, mostly of men from the Punjab seeking work in industries such as foundries and textiles.
 These new arrivals mostly settled in London, Birmingham, Wolverhampton, the Midlands and West Yorkshire.
 Thousands of Sikhs from East Africa followed later.